Chapter 4 (Legion)

-"Chapter 4" is the fourth episode of the first season of the American cable television series Legion, based on the Marvel Comics character David Haller, and connected to the X-Men film series.
+"Chapter 4" is the fourth episode of the first season of the American surrealist superhero thriller television series Legion, based on the Marvel Comics character of the same name.
 The episode was written by co-producer Nathaniel Halpern and directed by Larysa Kondracki.
 It originally aired on FX on March 1, 2017.

-The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age.
-Struggling to differentiate reality from fantasy, Haller tries to control his mutant powers and the sinister forces trying to control them while evading a government agency.
+The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age, as he tries to control his psychic powers and combat the sinister forces trying to control him.
 In the episode, with David still trapped in the astral plane, the team tries to get him out with the help of more memories.

 According to Nielsen Media Research, the episode was seen by an estimated 0.750 million household viewers and gained a 0.4 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the character development, writing, performances, visual style and atmosphere.

 Plot

-A narrator (Jemaine Clement) in an undisclosed location, welcomes the audience, stating that the intention is to show a five-act story that encapsulates fear and empathy.
+A narrator, in an undisclosed location, welcomes the audience, stating that the intention is to show a five-act story that encapsulates fear and empathy.
 The man turns on a film projector, also revealing that his location is set inside an ice cube.

-With David (Dan Stevens) still trapped inside his mind, the team concludes that he created an astral plane that blends reality and fantasy.
+With David still trapped inside his mind, the team concludes that he created an astral plane that blends reality and fantasy.
 To find more about him, they check his psychiatrist's office, which shows evidence of a struggle and a bloodied tape recorder.
-Ptonomy (Jeremie Harris) suspects David may have attacked Dr. Poole (Scott Lawrence) while trying to destroy the recorder but Syd (Rachel Keller) refuses to recognize it.
+Ptonomy suspects David may have attacked Dr. Poole while trying to destroy the recorder but Syd refuses to recognize it.

-While imprisoned by Division 3, Amy (Katie Aselton) communicates with an inmate through the cell's wall.
+While imprisoned by Division 3, Amy communicates with an inmate through the cell's wall.
 The inmate is Dr. Kissinger, David's doctor, whom Clockworks denied his existence.
 Amy states that David often acted strange and displayed supernatural abilities, such as appearing in different places and claiming to hear voices.
 David often talked with imaginary people, including someone known as "King".
 Kissinger believes that it refers to his dog, until Amy explains that they never had a dog.

-Melanie (Jean Smart) decides to visit a cryogenic room, where her husband Oliver lays frozen inside a diving suit.
-She believes her visions may indicate he will wake up, but Cary (Bill Irwin) is not convinced.
+Melanie decides to visit a cryogenic room, where her husband Oliver lays frozen inside a diving suit.
+She believes her visions may indicate he will wake up, but Cary is not convinced.
 In the astral plane, David follows a man in a diving suit, who climbs to an ice cube.
 Inside the cube, the man takes off the diving suit, revealing himself to be the narrator and Oliver himself.
 The narrator has been trapped in the plane for years, using the ice cube to save himself from a monster, which he describes as a parasite inside David's mind.
 He allows David to leave the cube.